kellygwiseman/Kaggle-code/Titanic-competition/README.md

 I used the python package scikit-learn to perform all of the data modeling.
 I used several machine learning tools, including the following classifiers: logistic regression, decision tree, random forest, adaboost, and gradient boosting.
 Since this is a knowledge competition, I wanted to both learn how to use a variety of classifiers, and to see how well they perform on the Titanic dataset.

 This Ipython notebook contains all of the code I used for this Kaggle competition.
-A summary of this project can be found at http://www.kellygwiseman.com/#!titanic-survival-prediction/c1svg.